Gaius-Augustus/BRAKER/README.md

     (b) GeneMark by default only uses contigs longer than 50k for training.
 If you have a highly fragmented assembly, this might lead to "no data" for training.
 You can override the default minimal length by setting the BRAKER argument `--min_contig=10000`.

+    (c) see "[something] failed to execute" below.

+-   *[something] failed to execute!*

+    When providing paths to software to BRAKER, please use absolute, non-abbreviated paths.
+For example, BRAKER might have problems with `--SAMTOOLS_PATH=./samtools/` or `--SAMTOOLS_PATH=~/samtools/`.
+Please use `SAMTOOLS_PATH=/full/absolute/path/to/samtools/`, instead.
+This applies to all path specifications as command line options to `braker.pl`.
+Relative paths and absolute paths will not pose problems if you export a bash variable, instead, or if you append the location of tools to your $PATH variable.

 -   *BRAKER cannot find the Augustus script XYZ...*

     Update Augustus from github with `git clone https://github.com/Gaius-Augustus/Augustus.git`.
 Do not use Augustus from other sources.
 BRAKER is highly dependent on an up-to-date Augustus.
 Augustus releases happen rather rarely, updates to the Augustus scripts folder occur rather frequently.